Bella Hadid And The Weeknd Reunite After Selena Gomez Drama — Taylor Swift And Kylie Jenner Take Sides?

 Bella reportedly felt “hurt and pissed” by the hookup, reports Hollywood Life.

 Bella Hadid and The Weeknd broke up just two months ago.
-It was The Weeknd who ended the two year relationship.
+It was The Weeknd who ended the two-year relationship.

 [Bella] and The Weeknd just split two months ago, and [Bella] runs in the same squad as Selena, so some are saying it was a major girl code violation.